connexcs/docs/docs/viewing-audit-logs.md

     ConnexCS Control Panel displays the page you were on when you logged out of the Control Panel.

-2. Click 'Setup > Information > Audit Log' in the navigation panel (located at the left of the page).
+2. Click `Setup > Information > Audit Log` in the navigation panel (located at the left of the page).

     The Audit Log page appears.